QualiTorque/terraform-provider-torque/docs/resources/space_git_credentials.md

 page_title: "torque_space_git_credentials Resource - terraform-provider-torque"
 subcategory: ""
 description: |-
-  Creation of a new git credential resource in a specific space, which can later be used to onboard a git repository.
+  Creation of a new git credentials resource in a specific space, which can later be used to onboard a git repository.
 Supported repositories are github, gitlab enterprise, azure devops and bitbucket.
 ---

 # torque_space_git_credentials (Resource)

-Creation of a new git credential resource in a specific space, which can later be used to onboard a git repository.
+Creation of a new git credentials resource in a specific space, which can later be used to onboard a git repository.
 Supported repositories are github, gitlab enterprise, azure devops and bitbucket.

 ## Example Usage